 10:30 AM - 11:15 AM

-Speaker(s): Danielle Gillanders, Senior Project Manager, FortisBC, Douglas Dockter, Sr. Manager, Stations Engineering & Construction, Idaho Power Company, Joseph Baranski, Senior Manager, Grid Integrated Services, Portland General Electric, Tegan Knifton, Supervisor, Commercial Delivery, Sacramento Municipal Utility District, Christy Burke, Land Acquisitions Manager, Salt River Project
+Speaker(s): Douglas Dockter, Sr. Manager, Stations Engineering & Construction, Idaho Power Company, Joseph Baranski, Senior Manager, Grid Integrated Services, Portland General Electric, Tegan Knifton, Supervisor, Commercial Delivery, Sacramento Municipal Utility District, Christy Burke, Land Acquisitions Manager, Salt River Project

-The speed of change is impacting our business, and utilities need to adapt in order to find solutions as quickly as issues arise.
-It’s time for each utility to decide: Move forward with innovation or become strictly an infrastructure operator.
-We can agree that innovation is imperative to an organization’s success, but how should utilities innovate in a regulated environment?
-Is it possible to find quick and nimble, but also equitable and financially responsible solutions?
-Can utilities today successfully balance risk and reward?
-Join us to find out.
-We will define what innovation means in a regulated environment, discuss the challenges and barriers to innovation, identify risks, and provide examples of innovation happening in the utility space and beyond.
+The speed of change is impacting our industry, and utilities need to find solutions before issues arise.
+We can agree that innovation is imperative to an organization’s success, but how can utilities innovate in a regulated environment?
+Is it possible to find solutions quickly and nimbly, but also be sensitive to financial responsibility and regulatory requirements?
+Can utilities successfully balance risk and reward today?
+What is a regulatory sandbox and can a utility take advantage of its benefits?
+Join us to explore some of the answers to these questions.
+We will define what innovation means in a regulated environment, discuss the challenges, and provide practical examples of innovation from the utility space and beyond.

 10:30 AM - 11:15 AM